foxssake/netfox/docs/netfox/tutorials/interpolation-caveats.md

 interpolate only the properties that affect the game's visuals.

 !!! note
-    If Godot is running in headless mode, interpolation is disabled by default, since no rendering is taking place.
+    When running in headless mode, interpolation is disabled by default, since no rendering is taking place.

 ### Rotation vs. Quaternion vs. Transform